BlogCustomer Feedback

 If you use the Survicate CES survey template, the last question follow-up would appear for customers who did not have the best experience.
 This would be 5 or below on a 7-point scale and 3 or below on a 5-point scale.

 Why?
-Because the longer the survey, the more likely it is it will be left uncompleted.
+Because the longer the survey, the more likely it won't be 100% completed.
 Adding a progress bar may help.

 A progress bar that shows 33% of a survey has been completed.